 - Lack of healthy red blood cells that carry oxygen to body tissues (anemia)

 - Phases of rapid growth, such as adolescence

 - Physical activity or exercise

-Innocent heart murmurs may disappear over time, or they may last your entire life without ever causing further health problems.
+Innocent heart murmurs may go away over time.
+Sometimes, heart murmurs continue for life without causing serious health problems.